Martin compactifications of affine buildings: Furstenberg compactification

-In order to state our main theorem on convergence of sequences of harmonic measures (which is Theorem \ref{th - harm conv} in the Introduction), it is convenient to use the notions and terminology introduced in Section \ref{s - facades}, including fa\c cades indexed by spherical facets at infinity.
-We use freely the notation of Section \ref{sec:3.3}, in particular the homeomorphism $\varphi_J$.
+In order to state our main theorem on convergence of sequences of harmonic measures (which is Theorem \ref{th - harm conv} in Introduction), it is convenient to use the notions and terminology introduced in Section \ref{sec:6}, including fa\c cades indexed by spherical facets, {\it i.e.} residues at infinity.
+We use freely the notation of Section \ref{sec:3.3}.
+Given $R$ a $J$-residue in the building at infinity we define the map